Easy Conditioning far beyond Gaussian: Multivariate unified skew distributions

 with $\Omega^{*}_{11.2} = \Bar{\Omega_{11}} - \Bar{\Omega}_{12} \Bar{\Omega}_{22}^{-1} \Bar{\Omega}_{21} $, $\Delta_{1.2} = \Delta_{1} - \Bar{\Omega}_{12}\Bar{\Omega}_{22}^{-1} \Delta_{2}$ and $\Gamma_{1.2} = \Gamma - \Delta_{2}^{T} \Bar{\Omega}_{22}^{-1}\Delta_{2}$.

-\end{prop} With the stochastic representation of a multivariate skew unified normal distribution detailed above, we can generate samples from this distribution if we know how to sample from a multivariate normal distribution.
+\end{proposition} With the stochastic representation of a multivariate skew unified normal distribution detailed above, we can generate samples from this distribution if we know how to sample from a multivariate normal distribution.